Albert Benjamin Simpson: Teaching

 In his 1890 book, A Larger Christian Life, Simpson discussed his vision for the church:

 Simpson composed the lyrics of over 120 hymns, 77 of which appear in the C&MA's 1962 hymnal, Hymns of the Christian Life, co-edited with R. Kelso Carter.

 His missionary vision is illustrated by these words of his hymn, "The Missionary Cry":

 At the turn of the 20th century, numerous Alliance members began adopting Pentecostal beliefs as a result of the widespread experience of tongues and other spiritual manifestations within the Alliance movement and at Alliance meetings.
 While Simpson remained an ardent proponent of the doctrine of Spirit Baptism that was a central teaching in late nineteenth-century evangelicalism, he became publicly critical of various practices within the Pentecostal movement that he considered excessive.
 In particular, Simpson publicly challenged the emerging Pentecostal teaching that "speaking in tongues" was the sole acceptable evidence of baptism with the Holy Spirit.
 Notwithstanding his public criticism, however, in his private spiritual life, Simpson sought for the gift of tongues.
 While he did not ever speak in tongues, he did, in the course of his seeking, have other ecstatic experiences of the kind that often bore the criticism of Pentecostal excessiveness, such as an experience he described in his private journal, saying, "The Spirit came with a baptism of Holy laughter for an hour or more and I am waiting for all He has yet to give and manifest."

 Death

-A. B. Simpson died in 1919 and his wife, Margaret (née Margaret L. Henry) in 1924.They are buried on the Rockland County Campus of Nyack College in Nyack, New York.
+A. B. Simpson died in 1919 and his wife (née Margaret L. Henry) died in 1924.
+They are buried on the Rockland County Campus of Nyack College in Nyack, New York.
+Following the closure and sale of the Rockland Campus, they were disinterred on April 30th, 2025, and reinterred at Oak Hill Cemetery.